Transferring Your Domain Hosting

 Welcome to the Freeola Internet customer support pages.
 This guide is designed to help with changing the DNS (Domain Name Servers) for a Freeola hosted domain name.
-For more internet help topics please visit our main Support Page.
+For more internet help topics please visit our main Support Guides Page.

 The following procedure assumes that you are already logged into your MyFreeola account.